Ludovic Maisonneuve

 Contact

-Email adress: ludovic.maisonneuve.2015[at]polytechnique.org
+ludovic.maisonneuve.2015[at]polytechnique.org

-Evolution of learning strategy
+Evolution of learning behaviors

 Conflict between local adaptation and species recognition